-The Federal Transit Administration (FTA) and New Jersey Transit Corporation (NJ TRANSIT) have prepared an Environmental Assessment (EA) and Draft Section 4(f) Evaluation and Appendices for the Raritan River Bridge Replacement.
+The Federal Transit Administration (FTA) and New Jersey Transit Corporation (NJ TRANSIT) have prepared an Environmental Assessment (EA) and Section 4(f) Evaluation and Appendices for the Raritan River Bridge Replacement.
 The document has been prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, Section 106, of the National Historic Preservation Act of 1966, Section 4(f) of the U.S. Department of Transportation Act of 1966, and all applicable regulations including: Council on Environmental Quality regulations at 40 CFR 1506.6; FTA regulations under 23 CFR 771.119(d); Executive Order 12898 on Environmental Justice; Executive Order 11988 on Floodplain Management; and U.S. DOT Order 5650.2 on Floodplain Management and Protection.

 The document can be viewed here with its appendices here.
 The official comment period for this EA/Draft Section 4(f) Evaluation is between June 14, 2017 and July 14, 2017.
 Comments may be submitted in the following ways:

 - Submit comments at the following website: http://njtransitresilienceprogram.com/contact-us/

 - Postal mail to the following address: NJ TRANSIT Resilience Program, Capital Planning & Programs Department, One Penn Plaza East, 8th Floor, Newark, NJ 07105

 Following the close of the comment period, FTA will review the findings of the EA/Draft Section 4(f) Evaluation as well as the comments and responses and make a formal NEPA determination for the project.
 Public comments will be addressed in FTA’s NEPA determination.